 Over the years, my career path has taken many twists and turns including graphic design, writing, photography and social media.

 Going freelance also gave me more time to explore my creative side.
-I’ve always had a fascination with geometric patterns since seeing the mosaics at Fishbourne Roman Villa, when I was a girl.
+I’ve had a fascination with geometric patterns since seeing the mosaics at Fishbourne Roman Villa, when I was a girl.
 At art college, my thesis was on the history of Celtic abstract design but it was many years later, while travelling in Asia, that I first came across mandalas.
 Now, much of my artwork revolves around mandalas, both drawing them myself and teaching others.

 Drawing mandalas is a wonderful way to relax – a great stress buster.
 What’s more, taking part in an art that stimulates the mind as well as developing motor skills, can help ward off dementia in older adults.
 I’ve already taught some 200 people how to draw mandalas.
 You can read more about my art classes here.

 Or check out my blog and join me as I explore the world through its arts and crafts.